 Where Do Confidentiality Pitfalls Occur?

-Here are some common scenarios where confidentiality can be compromised:
+Here are some common scenarios where confidentiality can compromise the success of a small business in California:

 - Unrestricted Announcements: Leaks can occur through social media or informal employee discussions.

-- External Communication Gaps: Prematurely speaking with unqualified buyers or loosely sharing financials can expose sensitive information.
+- External Communication Gaps: Speaking prematurely with unqualified buyers or sharing financial information too freely can expose sensitive data.

 - Technology Vulnerabilities: Inadequate security for virtual data rooms or email attachments can lead to data breaches.